zonemaster/zonemaster/docs/internal/maintenance/ChangeManagement.md

 factors such as complexity, amount of work, risk, architectural changes, relevance to the product and so on.

-The decision to inlcude the requirement for the release during the maintenance period will be taken by the development team in consultation with the steering committee.
+The decision to include the requirement for the release during the maintenance period will be taken by the development team in consultation with the steering committee.